Floorp-Projects/Floorp/toolkit/components/telemetry/docs/start/report-gecko-telemetry-in-glean.rst

 Tag histograms in ``Histograms.json``
 -------------------------------------
 Accumulations to non-tagged histograms are ignored if streaming Telemetry is enabled.
-To tag a histogram you must add the `geckoview_streaming` product to the `products list <https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/collection/histograms.html#products>`__  in the `Histograms.json file <https://hg.mozilla.org/mozilla-central/file/tip/toolkit/components/telemetry/Histograms.json>`__ .
+To tag a histogram you must add the `geckoview_streaming` product to the :ref:`products list <histogram-products>`  in the `Histograms.json file <https://hg.mozilla.org/mozilla-central/file/tip/toolkit/components/telemetry/Histograms.json>`__ .

 Add Glean metrics to ``metrics.yaml``
 -------------------------------------